Administrators

 School and District/Charter Responsibilities List of the key responsibilities of MOWR school-level and LEA-level approvers.

-As a local control state, schools and districts have the liberty to select curriculum and instructional materials that they feel best to meet the needs of their student population.
+It is the responsibility of schools to select curriculum and instructional materials that they feel best meet the needs of their student population.

 However, A.R.S.
-15-704 requires all schools and charters that serve any K-3 students to adopt an instructional curriculum which meets select criteria.
+15-704 requires all public schools that serve any K-3 students to adopt a core instructional curriculum which meets the following select criteria:

 - Aligned to standards